codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Open findings history

 The **Open findings history** graph shows the open findings trends over the past three months, grouped by week and severity.
-This graph offers a historical perspective on the progress of your security efforts and can, for example, help you evaluate whether the right issues are being addressed.
+It details the progression of your organization's risk and security posture over time and can, for example, help you understand if the right issues are being addressed.

 For a detailed view of the distribution on a specific week, hover over the graph.